 At-exit functions are run in reverse of the order that they are added.
-An at-exit function is initially registered (and therefore runs last) that flushes each file-stream output port.
+An at-exit function is initially registered (and therefore runs last) that flushes each file-stream output port and calls every function registered with scheme_add_managed_close_on_exit.

 An at-exit function should not necessarily apply the closer function for every object that it is given.
 In particular, shutting down a file-stream output port would disable the flushing action of the final at-exit function.
 Typically, an at-exit function ignores most objects while handling a specific type of object that requires a specific clean-up action before the OS-level process terminates.